Apia Travel Guide

-As the show wraps up, lunch is served in the very same plates that you made earlier from the palm tree branches.
+As the show wraps up, lunch is served on the very same plates that you made earlier from the palm tree branches.
 On the menu?
-Tuna, palusami, taro and breadfruit.
+Tuna, palusami, taro, and breadfruit.
 So delicious and so authentic.

 You’ll then learn about the Samoan way (fa’a Samoa): the chief system, the importance of family, land ownership, and even the seating arrangements in village meetings.
 As our guide was enlightening us about the traditional code, the ladies were making siapo (also known as tapa cloth).
 In a difficult and manual process, the inner parts of the mulberry tree (U’a) bark are hammered to make a canvass-sized cloth.
 To compensate for tiny holes, additional layers are added until a smooth surface is reached.

 Natural dye is then used to paint Polynesian patterns and my absolute favorite – sea turtles.
 The finished product comes in all sizes, from small A4 paintings to large tablecloths.
 Siapo was used to barter for goods and today still used in gift-giving.
 The best part?
 You can buy one of these directly from the artist for as low as T20, quite a bargain considering I saw the same thing sold in French Polynesia for three times the price!

 From the tapa station, it’s on to the woodcarving hut.
 If you were a Samoan woodcarver back in the day, you were ‘the man’!
 Woodcarvers could make anything from houses to pots to canoes which allowed Samoans to harvest the bounty of the ocean.
 As with the previous station, you can buy souvenirs directly from the artist.